 What is a For Sale By Owner Contract?

-» For Sale by Owner Contract: Who makes it, is it legally binding, and what does it contain?
+» For Sale By Owner Vermont Contracts: Who makes it, is it legally binding, and what does it contain?

 What Vermont Real Estate Documents do I Need?